 Further details about the changes and Frequently Asked Questions are available in this information sheet.

-How to address the panel
+How to address the panel at a Public meeting

-If you wish to address the Panel at the public meeting, you must register by contacting Council no later than 12 noon at least one day before the meeting via email to firstname.lastname@example.org.
+If you wish to address the Panel at the Public meeting, you must register by contacting Council no later than 12 noon at least one day before the meeting via email to firstname.lastname@example.org.
 Please note that the number of speakers is restricted to one for and one against on each application.
 Additional speaker/s may be allowed in special circumstances subject to the approval of Panel’s Chairperson.

 If you are registered to address the Panel or listen to the public meeting, please be aware of the following process: